 Legitimate streaming services provide customer support, clear terms of service, and consumer protection rights.
 TVMob offers none of these safeguards, leaving users completely on their own when problems arise – and problems arise frequently.

 ITVMob offers no support or compensation when the app stops working, contains malware, or causes device problems.
-The anonymous nature of these services means accountability is virtually non-existent.
+The anonymous nature of these services means accountability is virtually nonexistent.

 Real User Experiences with TVMob